-#2: Sex by Madonna, 1992 – I remember the uproar that accompanied this book’s publication.
+#2: Sex by Madonna, 1992 – I remember the uproar accompanying this book’s publication.
 It caused a lot of pearl clutching in the little Georgia city were I was living at the time, and the Waldenbooks at the mall (THE mall.
 The only mall.) kept their copies behind the counter.
 This was a town where you couldn’t even buy a Playboy at the bookstore, at least back then.
 I’ve thumbed through a copy, but I never felt any real urge to add it to my library.
 Even when it comes to smut, I guess I’m still pretty demanding.

 #5: Encyclopedia of Pierced Quilt Patterns by Barbara Brackman, 1993.
 I’ve got nuthin.

 #8: Fast Times at Ridgemont High by Cameron Crowe, 1981.
 This book is, of course, the basis for the 1982 film.
 We’ve all seen the movie (“All right, Hamilton!”), and I’ve read the excerpts included in a 1981 issue of Playboy, but the book itself is one that’s eluded me for decades.
 It seems like an obvious candidate for republication, but so far no luck, and copies can go for a couple of hundred bucks on the secondary market.
 C’mon, Cameron!
 Help us out, here.

 #19: Portrait of A Killer: Jack the Ripper – Case Closed by Patricia Cornwell, 2002.
 I had a copy of this book, and somewhere along the line it got itself purged from my library.
 Shit!